Vessels — Full Integration Reference

 The web dashboard

-Developers and their team can interact with vessels directly at https://vessels-two.vercel.app — no mobile app required.
-The web dashboard shows all vessels, their status badges, pinned cards, and full message history.
+Developers and their team can interact with vessels directly at https://vessels.app — no mobile app required.
+The web dashboard shows all vessels, their status badges, vessel details, and full message history.
 Humans can reply to agent messages and respond to all 5 interaction types directly in the browser.
 The dashboard updates in real time via Supabase Realtime.

 This means the web UI is a complete interaction surface on its own — the agent sends, the human responds in the dashboard, the agent polls or receives a webhook.
-Mobile (Phase B) adds push notifications but is not required for the core loop.
+The iOS mobile app (search "Vessels" on the App Store, or use TestFlight) adds push notifications so you're notified the moment your agent needs you.

 Environment variables